danvk/boggle-paper/paper/content.typ

 containing these highly duplicative boards, and we'll wind up having to score many millions of Boggle boards to filter them out.

 We can improve the situation slightly.
-Consider the BEE/FEE/BEEF board from earlier:
+Here's a 2x3 board containing three words, BEE, FEE, and BEEF.

 #boggle.board(
   [E], [B], [E],
   [E], [F], [E],
 )

-The max bound counted each of these words four times.
+The Multiboggle score counts each of these words four times.
 If we consider this in the context of a board class, however:

 #boggle.board(